 - Sherrie, a native of Gary, Ind., moved to Portales last year

 When referencing New Mexico, if the state name follows a city,

-- in publications the format should be: Portales, NM
+- in publications the format should be: Portales, New Mexico if space allows.

 A comma should follow the name of a state when preceded by a city.